madison-county/weather_updates/README.md

 * The scope of the program is to return a 7 day weather forecast from a given set of latitude and longitude corrdinates.
 * These coordinates can be supplied manually during runtime, or indexed via stored locations within a dictionary.
-* The information returned from the API is then written into a `.pdf` file with a respective image for each subsequent day.
+* The information returned from the API is then written into a `.pdf` file with a respective weather image for each subsequent day.

 ## Program Pathing and Environments: